mscloud/React-Webpack-Bootstrap-Template/readme.md

-## React Webpack Bootstrap Template
+# React Webpack Bootstrap Template

+## Introduction
 This template serves as a starting point for a new react project

 It contains: